How do you start your workday?

 Something else you’d like to share about your profession:

-We are currently living a historic moment as professionals here in Mexico.
+We are currently living in a historic moment as professionals here in Mexico.
 I believe that as a country we’ve some strengths that aren’t being fully exploited.

 We’d have great potential as a country and professionals by creating highly effective, innovative, optimal companies and work teams that are focused on doing things right the first time.
 There is a world of opportunities that can be seized.
 The key is to be a generation of professionals who seek excellence.